HIV Prevention

 How well does PEP work?

 PEP is effective in preventing HIV when it is taken correctly, but it is not 100% effective.
-The sooner PEP is started after a possible HIV exposure, the better.
-Every hour counts.
 The exact effectiveness of PEP is difficult to measure, but observational research suggests that PEP can reduce the risk of getting HIV by more than 80%.
-The effectiveness is highly dependent on adherence (taking PEP every day for 28 days) and in the case of non-occupational exposure, no further exposures to HIV.
-Effectiveness is likely much higher than 80% if PEP is used consistently and correctly, as prescribed.

 Does PEP cause side effects?

-The HIV medicines used for PEP may cause side effects in some people.
-The side effects can be treated and are not life-threatening.
-If you are taking PEP, talk to your health care provider if you have any side effect that bothers you or that does not go away.
+Before taking PEP, be sure to consult your health care provider about any potential side effects cause by PEP medicines.
+If you are taking PEP, talk to your health care provider if you have any side effects that bother you or that do not go away.

 This fact sheet is based on information from the following sources: